syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-access-the-current-record.md

 ---
 layout: post
-title: How to access the current record | Windows Forms | Syncfusion
+title: How to access the current record in WinForms GridControl | Syncfusion
-description: How to access the current record
+description: Learn here all about how to access the current record of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to access the current record
+# How to access the current record in Windows Forms GridControl

 To access the current record, use the following code.